 - Check the links in search console: Some links may not show in SEMrush’s index, so it is a good idea to ask for Google Search Console access so you can check those as well.
 When doing this, we recommend looking for any links that may belong to a PBN (private blog network).
 If you see these pointing to the site, it is a bad sign and you may want to avoid the site completely.

 We typically like dealing with websites that utilize WordPress.
 This is because Wordpress enables us to implement quick changes via the usage of plugins.
 If a website is custom made or is made on a limited platform like WIX, it is much more difficult or sometimes even impossible to make certain changes to.
 This therefore makes the site harder to flip.

 Has a Reputable Seller

 Flippa shows how many transactions a site’s seller has made in the past and sometimes shows feedback.
 It is a good idea to utilize this information to judge the site.
 You should also contact the seller with any questions that you may have to see how responsive they are.

-Ideally the site will have decent organic traffic, but low earnings, making the purchase cheaper.
+Ideally the site will have some organic traffic, but low earnings, making the purchase cheaper.
 While the listing will show the earnings of the website, we recommend asking the seller to provide you read only privileges to the accounts they are using to monetize their website, like Google AdSense, to confirm the website earnings.

 On Flippa, most websites sell for about 20x their monthly income, while on Empire Flippers they sell for about 30x their monthly income.
 Therefore, while getting a good deal on a Flippa site is definitely important, it isn’t a hard requirement.
-Sometimes you can make a decent profit simply by buying sites, that meet the Empire Flipper’s criteria, on Flippa and selling them on Empire Flippers for a higher multiple.
+Sometimes you can make a decent profit simply by buying sites on Flippa that meet the Empire Flipper’s criteria, and selling them on Empire Flippers for a higher multiple.
 We usually recommend looking for websites that are in the $400 — $2,000 range.

 Has a Lot of Bids